jsp1440/orchid-continuum/replit.md

 **IMPORTANT: All climate activism features have been permanently disabled for user protection.
 This is now a legitimate academic botanical research platform only.**

+**NEW FOCUS: Student Research Inspiration** - The platform now serves as an academic research hub designed to inspire the next generation of researchers in mycorrhizal networks, AI-biology interfaces, and orchid conservation.
+The goal is to provide legitimate research opportunities that could attract student researchers and academic partnerships.

 ## User Preferences

 Preferred communication style: Simple, everyday language.